 James 4: 7 says: Submit yourselves therefore to God.
 Resist the devil and he will flee from you.
 All those living for God will come under attack simply because we have made a conscious decision for change; those who haven’t aren’t yet on Satan’s radar.
 It’s in your heart where the change occurs and believe me, the more he will attack you once he knows you’ve made a decision for God – and Satan works twice as hard on us because he has the rest comfortably asleep.
 We will all suffer from temptation of some sort and to some degree but don't think you are alone in this, it happens to each and every one of us and will continue while we are on this side of Heaven.
 Submitting to God's will is the key to resisting.

 Satan is very clever and he knows the desires of the mind and these are the things that he will always use against you - what you either consciously or subconsciously desire are the primary reasons we fall - he won't attack you on issues that he knows are your strong points, he will strike at your weakest points every time - he knows he has a better chance when he does so.
 Every one of us know in our own heart what these weaknesses are and we all, must try as hard as we can to rid these faults from our mind.
-Just another reason he is a coward, he will only strike at your weak points and not your strong points - so you must 'shore up' your weaknesses.
+Just another reason he is a coward, - so you must 'shore up' your weaknesses.
+The dictionary defines shore up to support or keep something from falling.

 1st Corinthians 10: 13 says: God is faithful and will not suffer you to be tempted above that ye are able; but will with the temptation also make a way of escape.
 It is simply a matter of becoming more aware when Satan has broken our ‘first line of defence’ and stamp on it immediately.
-This is the method that God has given us - to be able to quickly recognise it and stamp on it to escape it but if we haven't sufficiently fortified ourselves in spiritual truth, merely having the desire to be an overcomer will not be enough - we must have God's words instilled in our hearts in the first place, or we will lose the battle, particularly in the Tribulation not far hence.
+This is the method that God has given us - to be able to quickly recognise and stamp on it to escape but if we haven't submitted our will to His will, or sufficiently fortified ourselves in spiritual truth, merely having the desire to be an overcomer will not be enough - we must have God's words instilled in our hearts, or we will lose the battle, particularly in the Tribulation not far hence.
+I mentioned above that the only condition for salvation is to continue in faith, reading the Bible is also connected to that condition.
+Think about the words I've emphasised, they are connected to our human nature - rebelliousness.
 Remember what we were before in nature and what we are now by grace.
 And we have Jesus who we must keep front and centre when the attacks come, so it really does come down to what you value most.
 If we’re honest with ourselves, we all know the triggers that start things going, it’s then we have to walk away from whatever it is to avoid being caught in Satan’s snare.
 Whenever we allow ourselves to entertain any wrong thought or action, the longer we give in to it, (and don't we all at times) - the harder it is to escape it.

 As long as you keep hold of His hand He won’t let go of yours.
-As an analogy, remember when your own children held your hand when they were young, which is a beautiful sight of their trust, they begin to go their own way when they stop holding your hand.
+As an analogy, remember when your own children held your hand when they were young, which is a beautiful sight of their trust, they all begin to go their own way when they stop holding your hand.
 So encourage them to hold your hand as long as possible.
+And it's a beautiful thing to see when parents encourage and teach their children to 'have a heart for God' - they have a better chance of retaining that love as they grow to the age of accountability.

-There is a lot more I could say on this but I'm fearing I'll discourage you but I'll just add this: The past is where you learnt the lesson, the future is where you apply the lesson - don't give up in the present.
+There is a lot more I could say on this but I'm fearing I'll discourage you but I'll just add this: The past is where you learnt the lesson, the present is where you apply the lesson - don't give up in the future.

 The original hymn Just As I Am was written by Charlotte Elliot in 1835 just before she died and it was a reflection of her life.
 This is a modern rendition with some changes with no loss of meaning.
 If I listen to it 100 times I cry 100 times.
 It's also about me and you too.